-If you do not have a church that you attend, write down several churches that you are willing to try and research.
+If you do not have a church that you attend, write down several churches that you are willing to research and visit.
 Also, write down the names of Christians you know who might be willing to help you in your search.